CaptainMesomorph/tardigrade-framework/README.md

 ## Version control history

+**July 29, 2019 - 8.0.1 Updated referenced NuGet packages for all projects**

+- Updated referenced NuGet packages for all projects.

 **July 26, 2019 - 8.0.0 Redesigned the repository layer to better manage bulk operations**

 - Enhanced the repository layer to support bulk operations on delete and update.